GSA/cto-website/_guides/building_devsecops_culture.md

 <img src="{{ site.baseurl }}/assets/img/guides/DevOps_Integration.png"
   alt="DevOps Integration"
-  class="guide-image guide-image-three-fourths">
+  class="guide-image guide-image-half">
 *Source: Edureka!*

-*Example
+*Example*
-* Developers develop the code and this source code is managed by Version Control System tools like Git etc.
+* *Developers develop the code and this source code is managed by **Version Control System** tools like Git, etc.
-* Developers send this code to the Git repository and any changes made in the code is  committed to this Repository.
+* Developers send this code to the Git **repository** and any changes made in the code is  committed to this Repository.
-* Jenkins pulls this code from the repository using the Git plugin and build it using tools like Ant or Maven.
+* Jenkins **pulls this code** from the repository using the Git plugin and build it using tools like Ant or Maven.
-* Configuration management tools like puppet deploys & provisions testing environment and then Jenkins releases this code on the test environment on which testing is done using tools like Selenium.
+* **Configuration management tools** like puppet deploys & provisions testing environment and then Jenkins **releases this code on the test environment** on which testing is done using tools like Selenium.
-* Once the code is tested, Jenkins sends it for deployment on the production server (even production server is provisioned & maintained by tools like puppet).
+* Once the code is tested, Jenkins **sends it for deployment on the production server** (even production server is provisioned & maintained by tools like puppet).
-* After deployment it is continuously monitored by tools like Nagios.
+* After deployment it is **continuously monitored** by tools like Nagios.
-* Docker containers provides testing environment to test the build features.*
+* Docker containers provides **testing environment** to test the build features.*

 ### Utilizing DevOps
-DevOps is a composition of enhanced “engineering” practices that reduce lead time and increase the frequency of delivery.
+[DevOps]() is a composition of enhanced “engineering” practices that reduce lead time and increase the frequency of delivery.
 The primary goal of DevOps is to ensure Operations team members are engaged and collaborating with Development from the very beginning of a project / product development.
-As Edureka! states, “Gartner believes that rather than being a market per se, DevOps is a philosophy, a cultural shift that merges operations with development and demands a linked toolchain of technologies to facilitate collaborative change.”
-It requires pushing past departmental lines for more effective planning, design, and release of projects / products.
+As [Edureka!](https://www.edureka.co/blog/interview-questions/top-devops-interview-questions-2016/) states, *“Gartner believes that rather than being a market per se, DevOps is a philosophy, a cultural shift that merges operations with development and demands a linked toolchain of technologies to facilitate collaborative change.”* It requires pushing past departmental lines for more effective planning, design, and release of projects / products.

 <img src="{{ site.baseurl }}/assets/img/guides/DevOps_Utilization.png"
   alt="DevOps Utilization"
-  class="guide-image guide-image-three-fourths">
+  class="guide-image guide-image-half">
 *Source: McKinsey&Company*

 Moreover, as we continue to build upon automated delivery, we find there are opportunities to test for issues beyond typical bugs - potential security flaws, design defects, and code weaknesses.
 Imagine being able to identify and and fix flaws earlier in delivery process, **before** they are exposed to the public.

 ### DevOps + Security = DevSecOps
-To this end, there’s a growing movement, called DevSecOps, to incorporate Security into the coding process.
+To this end, there’s a growing movement, called [DevSecOps](http://www.devsecops.org/), to incorporate Security into the coding process.
 Its primary focus is to ensure loopholes and weaknesses are exposed early on through monitoring and analytics, so that remediation actions can be implemented efficiently.

 <img src="{{ site.baseurl }}/assets/img/guides/DevSecOps.png"
   alt="DevSecOps"
-  class="guide-image guide-image-three-fourths">
+  class="guide-image guide-image-half">
 *Source: Hypergrid*

-Checkmarx quotes DevOps advocate Shannon Lietz, “The purpose and intent of DevSecOps, is to build on the mindset that ‘everyone is responsible for security’ with the goal of safely distributing security decisions at speed and scale to those who hold the highest level of context without sacrificing the safety required.”
+[Checkmarx](https://www.checkmarx.com/2017/02/02/devops-secure-sdlc-breaking-barriers-devsecops/) quotes DevOps advocate Shannon Lietz, *“The purpose and intent of DevSecOps, is to build on the mindset that ‘everyone is responsible for security’ with the goal of safely distributing security decisions at speed and scale to those who hold the highest level of context without sacrificing the safety required.”*

-In GSA IT, we are actively pursuing a DevSecOps model that will not only engage Security throughout the development and operations processes, but more specifically, ensure their involvement as we align the Authority to Operate (ATO) / Lightweight Authority to Operate (LATO) process with the cloud delivery process.
+In GSA IT, we are actively pursuing a **DevSecOps** model that will not only engage Security throughout the development and operations processes, but more specifically, ensure their involvement as we align the Authority to Operate (ATO) / Lightweight Authority to Operate (LATO) process with the cloud delivery process.

 #### Popular Tools
 Automation is an imperative in any DevSecOps environment, at least where it makes sense.
 While there are a vast number of tools in the market, some of the most popular that enable automation include:

 <img src="{{ site.baseurl }}/assets/img/guides/DevOps_Tools.png"
   alt="DevOps Tools"
-  class="guide-image guide-image-three-fourths">
+  class="guide-image guide-image-half">
 *Source: devops.com, Edureka!, Stackify*

 #### GSA IT-Approved Tools